Signed in as:

 Committing to your personal needs is the greatest gift you can give to yourself and for many, this may present as a challenge.
 Creating these shifts in therapy may require additional resourcing between sessions- beyond the practice tasks discussed.

 Recommended readings, podcasts, meditation, increasing physical movement or scheduling time in nature can support you through this process of change.
-Refer to the Resource page for lists of books if you wish.

 Understanding the difference between the three can alleviate confusion and determine which service, to begin with.
 It is also important to confirm your Health Benefits as not all services may be covered.

-Psychologists are not medical doctors, yet hold a doctorate or a master's degree and can provide therapy and educational and psychological assessments.
+Psychologists: Can provide therapy and educational and psychological assessments.
 They do not diagnose nor prescribe medication and are not covered by OHIP.

 "At any given moment, we have two options: to step forward into growth or step back into safety. "